Candy Flurry

 Candy Flurry (アメノフル, Ame no Furu) is a Japanese manga series written by Ippon Takegushi and illustrated by Santa Mitarashi.
 It was serialized in Shueisha's Weekly Shōnen Jump from April to September 2021, with its chapters collected into three tankōbon volumes.

 Premise

-The series follows Tsumugi Minase, a "sweets-user" who wields a lollipop weapon thanks to the Toy Toy Candy, a confection that gives those who eat it magical candy powers.
+The series follows Tsumugi Minase, a "sweets-user" who has the ability to control lollipops thanks to the Toy Toy Candy, a confection that gives those who eat it magical candy powers.
 However, a lollipop candy user destroyed the city of Tokyo five years ago, therefore she must keep her ability a secret.

 Publication

 Candy Flurry is written by Ippon Takegushi and illustrated by Santa Mitarashi.
 The series was serialized in Shueisha's Weekly Shōnen Jump from April 19 to September 13, 2021.
 Shueisha collected its chapters into three tankōbon volumes, released from August 4 to December 3, 2021.

 The series has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched in English by Shueisha on its Manga Plus service, as well as by Viz Media on its service.